carpentries-incubator/machine-learning-neural-python/episodes/03-data_prep.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Generate an augmented dataset
-- Partition data into training and test sets.
+- Split the dataset into training, validation, and test sets.
+- Prepare image and label arrays in the format expected by TensorFlow.
+- Apply basic image augmentation to increase training data diversity.
+- Understand the role of data preprocessing in model generalization.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

+- Why do we divide data into training, validation, and test sets?
-- What is the purpose of data augmentation?
+- What is data augmentation, and why is it useful for small datasets?
-- What types of transform can be applied in data augmentation?
+- How can random transformations help improve model performance?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Partitioning into training and test sets